 |

-In the three months to August 2024, growth in average total pay was 3.8%, as real total pay rose 0.9%.
-UK unemployment was estimated at 4.%.
-The UK economic inactivity rate (for people aged 16 to 64 years) was estimated at 21.8% in June to August 2024 (below estimates of a year ago) and decreased in the latest quarter.
-The estimated number of vacancies in July to September 2024 was 841,000, a drop of 34,000 (3.8%) from April to June 2024.
-Vacancies declined for a record 26th consecutive period, falling in 15 of 18 industry sectors.
+In Q3 2024, growth in average total pay was 4.3%, as real total pay rose 1.4%.
+UK unemployment was estimated at 4.3%.
+The UK economic inactivity rate (for people aged 16 to 64 years) was estimated at 21.8% in July to September 2024 (below year-ago estimates) and decreased in the latest quarter.
+The estimated number of vacancies in August to October 2024 was 831,000, a drop of 35,000 (4%) from May to July 2024.
+Vacancies declined for the 28th consecutive period, falling in 16 of 18 industry sectors.

 |